Poor door

-A "poor door" is a separate entrance in a multi-unit housing development for those living in less expensive apartments.
+A "poor door" is a separate entrance to a multi-unit housing development for those living in less expensive apartments.

 Description

 The term was coined by the local news site West Side Rag in August 2013, where it was used to describe a new development on the Upper West Side of Manhattan that had separate entrances for the more-expensive market-rate and affordable-housing tenants.

 While the expression "poor door" refers to separate entrances and lobbies, in practice, income-segregated buildings may also have "gyms, spas, elevators, rooftop gardens, storage areas, and playrooms" that only the high-income tenants can use.
 The practice, which may also include trash and mail services or parking facilities, has been criticized for segregating the rich from the poor.

 Oliver Wainwright, writing in The Guardian in July 2014, presented a more nuanced view, commenting that such attempts at segregation are not new, and that there would not be the same outrage if the housing was in separate buildings, nor would social housing tenants wish to pay the high service charges needed to provide the luxurious facilities sought by wealthier tenants.
 He quoted Michael Edwards, senior lecturer at the Bartlett school of planning at University College London, who said: "they [poor doors] are a symptom, not the problem".